-Proxy distribution and vote capture is typically a labor-intensive job with global custodians needing to first find the information from issuers, their registrars, national securities depositories or local agent banks.
-The data must then pass down to local agent banks or other intermediaries to investors or their proxy agents with votes and elections retrieved for the ultimate use of issuers or their registrars.
-Given the SRD II’s quick timetable for transmission, global custodians will have to reconcile shareholder positions daily with local agent banks rather than every few days as is currently the norm.
+Proxy distribution and vote capture is typically a labor-intensive job with global custodians needing to first find the information on corporate agendas from issuers, their registrars, national securities depositories or local agent banks.
+The data must then pass down to local agent banks or other intermediaries to investors or their proxy agents with votes and elections retrieved for the ultimate transmittal to issuers or their registrars.
+Given the SRD II’s quick timetable for transmission, global custodians will have to reconcile shareholder positions daily with local agent banks rather than every few days as is currently the case.

 Registrars, acting on behalf of corporate issuers, must ask national securities depositories and other financial intermediaries such as custodian banks for the list of investors in an ISO 20022-compatible format.
 However, since many issuers are unlikely to have adopted ISO-compatible formats, financial intermediaries are stuck reinterpreting any information on annual general meetings and reformatting any data down the pipeline to investors.
 “As the issuer’s agent we capture the information from our issuer clients in a number of ways,” says Conn.
 “We don’t require our clients to supply us with information in ISO formats as our primary focus is on the accuracy, timeliness and transmission of the information.